AveePB/SelfDrivingCar/docs/service/assortment-service.md

 Assortment service is used to manage offered products by the bookllegro service.

 ## Functions
+All of those requests must have a JWT from the authz endpoint!!!

 ### `List<AssortmentDTO>` getAssortments()
 - **Description**: fetches all assortments on bookllegro;